SeunA88/Early-steps-with-Power-BI-Dashboard-and-DAX/README.md

 - Total number of subscribed/target clients by marital status: This gives an insight into the marital status of the depositors.
 About 60% of the depositors are married, about 27% are single while about 12 % are divorced.

-- Total number of subscribed/target clients by campaign: What are the outcomes of the campaiggn based on client subscription? how many campaigns before the client subscribed for term deposit?
+- Total number of subscribed/target clients by campaign: What are the outcomes of the campaign based on client subscription?
+How many campaigns were carried out before the client subscribed for term deposit?
 These insights can be drawn from this visual.

-- Average balance by subscribed/target clients: From this visual, it can be seen tha about 72% of clients haven,t subscribed to the term deposit yet, also depositors that have subscribed to the term deposit have an average yearly balance of about $1,804.
+- Average balance by subscribed/target clients: From this visual, it can be seen that about 72% of clients haven't subscribed to the term deposit yet, also depositors that have subscribed to the term deposit have an average yearly balance of about $1,804.

 - A slicer was added to the dashboard to help in filtering the subscribed/target clients.
 When filter is selected as 'yes" or "no", data can be compared across the dashboard and an insight into a summary/update of the success of the campaign projects can be visualised.